This is a pretty common response when you tell people you have FODMAP intolerance.

 No label inspection required - regardless of which FODMAP you're intolerant to, eating one serving of a certified food shouldn't cause any issues.

 Fodbods have been certified as low FODMAP for in one bar serves.

-Approximately 1/5 people suffer from irritable bowel syndrome.
+Approximately one in five people suffer from irritable bowel syndrome.
 Of those people, 75% improve when they follow the low FODMAP diet.
 Symptoms vary between people but here are some common ones to look out for.